starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 So what else can we do with these expressions?
 Anything we want, really.

 See if you can follow the code below _before_ trying the demo.

-# BEN!!!
-At this point we haven't explained the data-store, nor the data-computed.
-At least hand wave it to the reader and say we'll explain it later.
-We have to use the store because we're using the computed signal.
-We'll explain it later.

 ```html
 <div